mmiglioranza22/tierlist-maker-clone/README.md

 API used: https://naruto-api.herokuapp.com/api/v1/characters
 (Credits: https://github.com/Gustavonobreza/naruto-api) 🙌

-Interested in DS and algorithms ?
+**Interested in DS and algorithms ?
 Check the awesome work of [trekhleb](https://github.com/trekhleb/javascript-algorithms).

 Tests were made with Mocha (Chai).

 MIT license

-_Disclaimer: Project is intended to be used for educational purposes exclusively.
-Fork the repo and change it accordingly to meet your needs._
+_Disclaimer: Project is intended to be used for educational/recreational purposes exclusively.
+Fork the repo and change it accordingly to meet your needs if otherwise._